ampproject/amphtml/contributing/getting-started-e2e.md

 ## Code quality and style

-The AMP Project uses [Eslint](https://eslint.org/) to ensure code quality and [Prettier](https://prettier.io/) to standardize code style.
+AMP uses [Eslint](https://eslint.org/) to ensure code quality and [Prettier](https://prettier.io/) to standardize code style.
 For easy development, here are two recommendations:
 - Use a code editor with Eslint support to make sure that your code satisfies all of AMP's quality and style rules.
 [Here](https://eslint.org/docs/user-guide/integrations#editors) is a list of editors with Eslint extension support.
 - Set your editor to automatically fix Eslint errors in your code on save.